Air Scout: Trinidad and Tobago

+Turkey

+The Scout movement in Turkey dates back to 1909, marking the beginning of organised scouting activities in the country.
+Air Scouting was introduced in November 1959 by Turgut Kurdaş, a teacher in Ankara.
+This new branch of scouting provided young people with specialised training and experiences in aviation.

 United Kingdom

 British Scouts have been involved in aviation since the early days of aviation.
-The first UK Scout Group known to have built and flown their own glider were East Grinstead who flew for 200 feet at an altitude of 25 feet, in 1912.
+The first UK Scout Group known to have built and flown their glider were East Grinstead who flew for 200 feet at an altitude of 25 feet, in 1912.
 The first powered aircraft to be owned by UK Scouts was an Airco DH.6 presented to 3rd Hampton (Middlesex) Scouts in 1921.

 The idea of Air Scouts as a distinct unit was resisted for many years, becoming an official branch of Scouting in 1941.
 The first National Air Scout camp took place in Avington Park in July 1942 and in December 1942 a National Air Scout exhibition was held in Dorland Hall, London.
 The Scout Association bought their first glider in 1959, and operated an Air Activity Centre at Lasham, near Alton in Hampshire, until 1978.

 Currently around 1% of all Scouts in the Scout Association are in one of the 120 Air Scout Troops or Explorer Units.
 An Air Scout Troop can apply to become recognised with the Royal Air Force and thus can receive special opportunities and trips.
 This RAF Recognition is subject to a regular 18-month inspection by a designated RAF Reserve Officer.
 Air Scouting is also provided for within the Baden-Powell Scouts' Association.

 Aircraft owned by UK Scouts

-A number of aircraft have been owned by Scouts in the United Kingdom, including:
+Several aircraft have been owned by Scouts in the United Kingdom, including: